 Mark Horvath of We Are Visible, an organization that offers the homeless a voice through social media, highlighted some success stories of helping individuals in need through online communication.
 Horvath shared the heartwarming stories of individuals who found homes, jobs, and other forms of help by tweeting their stories.
 In one scenario, a teenage boy who was homeless tweeted from a handheld gaming system.
 Famous skateboarder Tony Hawk got wind of the young boy’s tweets and hooked him up with clothing and skateboard gear as a result.

 On the Second Day of #140conf, Scott Mills of Internet Violence Prevention spoke alongside graffiti artists Kedre Brown and Jessey Pacho on how social media can be used to not only fight, but also prevent, crimes and online bullying.
 Scott noted that by teaming up with the graffiti community through social media, law enforcement can gain the trust of individuals who would traditionally avoid involvement with police work.

 The integration of social media tools into education was also stressed throughout the whole of #140conf.
-Anthony Rotolo, a professor at Syracuse University, presented the importance of educating in real time.
-What was impressive was not that he made his students tweet, but rather that his student were tuned into the livestream of #140conf and engaging in Twitter conversation while he presented.
+Anthony Rotolo, a professor at Syracuse University, presented the importance of educating in real-time.
+What was impressive was not that he made his students tweet, but rather that his students were tuned into the live stream of #140conf and engaging in Twitter conversation while he presented.

 George Haines, an elementary school teacher from Long Island, brought along MicroInterns (a group of 7th graders) to act out a skit on using Twitter for customer service.
 Alarmingly, the tweens had a better understanding of the corporate application of Twitter than most CEOs do.
 During the Q&A session, Haines’ pupils blew the crowd away when they acknowledged the importance of having strict security settings in place on Facebook.